-The likes of French Tour de France hero Julian Alaphilippe and 2012 champion Philippe Gilbert will go up against Slovakia's three-time world champion Peter Sagan in the 284.5km elite men's road race.
+The likes of French Tour de France hero Julian Alaphilippe and 2012 champion Philippe Gilbert will go up against Slovakia's three-time world champion Peter Sagan in the 284.5km elite men's event.
 Young pretenders Mathieu van der Poel, of the Netherlands, and Remco Evenepoel (Belgium) will also look to upset the applecart and delight their legions of fans.

-Meanwhile, in the women's race, it'll be hard to look past the powerful Dutch squad for the winner, which features defending champion Anna van der Breggen, three-time world champion Marianne Vos and this year's Giro Rosa winner, Annemiek van Vleuten – although last year's silver medallist, Amanda Spratt, and her strong Australian team, will be trying to give them a run for their money.
+Meanwhile, in the women's race, on Saturday, it'll be hard to look past the powerful Dutch squad for the winner, which features defending champion Anna van der Breggen, three-time world champion Marianne Vos and this year's Giro Rosa winner, Annemiek van Vleuten – although last year's silver medallist, Amanda Spratt, and her strong Australian team, will be trying to give them a run for their money.

 You won't want to miss a moment, and Cyclingnews will have full coverage of the racing right here on the site, besides the viewing options below.